 To save or delete one or more annotated screenshots, tap Done in the upper-left corner after making your edits and choose the appropriate option from the popup menu:

-- Delete Screenshots—Any screenshots in Instant Markup will be discarded and moved to the Recently Deleted album in Photos, to be permanently deleted within 40 days.
+- Delete Screenshots: Any screenshots in Instant Markup will be discarded and moved to the Recently Deleted album in Photos, to be permanently deleted within 30 to 40 days.

-If you accidentally deleted a screenshot, undelete it with just a few taps: go to the Albums tab within the Photos app, choose the album titled Recently Deleted, select an image you’d like to undelete, then tap Recover in the lower-right corner.
+If you accidentally deleted a screenshot, undelete it with just a few taps: Go to the Albums tab within the Photos app, choose the section titled Recently Deleted, select the image you’d like to undelete, and then tap Recover in the lower-right corner.

 Sharing screenshots in Instant Markup

-To share screenshots from the Instant Markup interface, tap the Share icon in the lower-left corner of the screen and choose where you’d like to share the images.
+To share screenshots from the Instant Markup interface, tap the Share icon and choose where you’d like to share the images.